18 Must-Have Negotiation Skills For Procurement Professionals

 Defining Replenishment

-If we’re going to take a look at any English dictionary, the word “replenishment” should be very easy to define.
+If we’re going to look at any English dictionary, the word “replenishment” should be easy to define.
 It means “the act of refilling an item.”
 In the procurement world, however, replenishment means the area within operations where retailers find an edge to beat the competition and to make their customers happy.
-So in essence, it’s more about replenishing the satisfaction of customers with a company’s product or service, rather than actually replenishing or restocking the empty shelves or boxes of supplies or products.

-Replenishment VS Fulfillment
+Replenishment vs Fulfillment

+For most procurement managers, there is always a chance for replenishment to be branded or labeled the same as with fulfillment.
+Both terms are actually very different from one another.
 Fulfillment is the process or business of executing and handling customer orders, such as packing, processing, or shipping checks.
 Apart from demand planning, fulfillment also has something to do with customer order management and supplier order management.
+In essence, fulfillment is all about a company fulfilling orders while replenishment is more in line with refilling an order that’s already taken place in the past.

 The Replenishment Process